FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: FASE Host Runtime and Syscall Handling

 \subsection{I/O Syscall Bypass}

-The I/O system call bypass component enables FASE to redirect I/O-related system calls from the target FPGA to the host machine.
-This design eliminates the need to instantiate any peripheral devices or I/O subsystems on the FPGA, significantly simplifying hardware configuration.
-As a result, user applications running on the target interact directly with the host's file system and I/O devices.
+The I/O syscall bypass component allows FASE to redirect I/O requests from the target FPGA to the host, eliminating the need for FPGA-based peripherals and simplifying hardware configuration.
+Target workloads thus interact directly with the host file system and devices.

-In Linux, I/O system calls operate based-on file descriptors.
-To preserve thread-level isolation, the FASE runtime maintains a mapping table that maps target-side file descriptors to host-side files.
-Similarly to a page table, multiple threads may share the a file descriptor mapping table to enable inter-thread resource sharing.
-When a target application issues an I/O system call, the runtime translates the file descriptor and then invokes the corresponding system call in the host Linux kernel.
-For example, a \emph{read} call targeting file descriptor 3 from the FPGA may be translated to a read on specific host file or socket previously opened.
-The results are then packaged and returned to the target through HTP.
+To maintain thread-level isolation, FASE runtime manages a file descriptor mapping table that links target-side descriptors to host files.
+Multiple threads may share the same table to enable inter-thread resource sharing.
+When a target I/O syscall is raised, the runtime translates the descriptor, invokes the corresponding host syscall, and returns the result via HTP.

-This I/O bypass mechanism provides the foundation for the external interaction of target workloads, without requiring hardware support on the target system.
-Furthermore, it underpins the implementation of more complex memory-sharing mechanisms such as \emph{mmap} and \emph{shm}.
+This mechanism provides a foundation for external workload interaction without hardware peripheral on the FPGA, and also supports advanced features such as \emph{mmap} and \emph{shm}.